Generate structure of Pulp 3.0 Documentation

 Please keep the discussion here, and use the etherpad to track the "current" plan.
 For more complex conversations, please post a result of the discussion.

 - 2.x docs are moved to docs_old (only on the 3.0-dev branch)

 - A docs structure is generally agreed upon

 - new docs are stubbed out

-#1 Updated by firstname.lastname@example.org about 3 years ago
+#1 Updated by firstname.lastname@example.org over 3 years ago

 I would like to see a lot of attention on the developer docs early on.
 One of the things that the Django project has done very will is that their internal docs are a sort of constitution for how the project is meant to run. https://docs.djangoproject.com/en/1.10/internals/ We have discussed a "one stop shop" for process, and I think this is where it should be.
 If we give some extra thought to the structure now, the internal docs might become more central to our process.

 The good news is that a lot of the Django docs (particularly internal) are structured in a general way that I think we could borrow, making this much less work than if we had to do it from scratch.

 It is likely that a lot of the User Guide organization may need to wait until we have more development, and that is ok.
 If adding more structure feels contrived or premature, it should wait.

 #2 Updated by email@example.com over 3 years ago